Ritu Karidhal: Recognition

+Karidhal received the UP Gaurav Samman award from Uttar Pradesh Chief Minister Yogi Adityanath on UP Day, 24 January 2024.

 Karidhal received the ISRO Young Scientist Award in 2007 from A. P. J. Abdul Kalam, the president of India.

 Karidhal has also presented at TED and TEDx events describing the success of the Mars Orbiter Mission.

 Karidhal was awarded an honorary doctorate by the Lucknow University, her alma mater.
 It was conferred by Governor Anandiben Patel.